Non-Markovianity of qubit evolution under the action of spin environment: Conclusion

-We take the coupling function $g_n(t)$ in the above form and $\gamma=0.3$ and $N=4$.
-As shown in Figure (\ref{tng}) the dynamics is non-Markovian.
+Next, for coupling $(i)$ i.e. $ g_n(t) = e^{ - \gamma_1 n t}$, we find the extremal values of $\gamma_1$ for which non-Markovianity is witnessed.
+These extremal values serve as transition parameters from non-Markovianity to Markovianity.
+On plotting these transition values as a function of $N$ (Fig.~\ref{trans}) it appears that a saturation is reached as $N$ is increased.

-\section{Conclusion :}
+\section{Conclusion}

-In this paper, we addressed the question of how non-Markovianity of a dynamics changes with the interaction between the system and the environment.
-We have taken a toy model constituting of a few qubits.
-But even in this minimalistic scenario, we are able to find a transition from non-Markovian to possible Markovian dynamics by tuning the system-environment interaction.
-We also found that if the interaction is independent of time, the dynamics is always non-Markovian.
-In the case of site-independent interaction, polynomial forms and certain cases of exponential forms show non-markovianity.
+In this paper, we have addressed the question of how non-Markovianity of a dynamics changes with the interaction between the system and the environment and also with size of the environment.
+We have taken a simple model constituting of a few qubits, which can also be seen as a close approximation to the spin bath model, for low temperatures.
+Even in this minimalistic scenario, we were able to find a transition from non-Markovian to Markovian dynamics by tuning the system-environment interaction.
+This is somewhat counterintuitive as it is generally conceived that for having Markovian dynamics the bath/environment should have infinite degrees of freedom, although there are exceptions \cite{pang2017abrupt}.
+We also found, in our model, that if the interaction Hamiltonian is time-independent, the dynamics is always non-Markovian, irrespective of the size of environment.
+Note that in this scenario for a general interaction Hamiltonian in the weak coupling limit, we generally get to see Markovian dynamics only for a very large size of bath; at least in the case of harmonic oscillator bath.
+The present scenario is different as we have considered spin environment and the system-environment interaction is of very specific type.
+In the case of site-independent interaction, polynomial forms and certain cases of exponential forms of interaction show non-Markovianity.
 Lastly, we study time-dependent and site-dependent interaction for certain forms of system-environment coupling.
-In this last case, we saw the transition from non-Markovianity to possible Markovianity.
-The transition values appear to saturate for larger numbers of environment qubits.
-Examining this type of spin environment is recently drawing some amount of interest~\cite{prokof}.
+In this last case, we also saw a transition from non-Markovian to Markovian regime.
+Interestingly, the transition values appear to saturate to a certain value depending on the initial temperature of the environment, as the number of environment qubits increases.
+Examining this type of spin environment is recently drawing some amount of interest~\cite{spinbath}.
 Studies on similar lines was also done recently in \cite{samyadev}, where an analysis of a qubit system interacting with a sea of spins was given.
-A number of questions arise from this study: whether such a transition can be found by considering more general forms of interaction, what happens if along with system-environment interaction, there is some interaction present among the environment particles, themselves.
-One may also find it useful to check, if the saturation of transition parameters, a general feature of interaction that exhibits non-Markovian to Markovian transition.
+A number of questions arise from the present study: whether such a transition can be found by considering more general forms of interaction, what happens if along with system-environment interaction there is some interaction present among the environment particles themselves, etc. One may also find it useful to check, whether the aforesaid saturation of transition parameters is a general feature of interaction that exhibits non-Markovian to Markovian transition.